cortexlabs/cortex/docs/clusters/aws/spot.md

       # number of spot instance pools across which to allocate spot instances [1, 20] (default: number of instances in instance distribution)
       instance_pools: 3

-      # fallback to on-demand instances if spot instances were unable to be allocated (default: true)
-      on_demand_backup: true
 ```

 Spot instances are not guaranteed to be available.
 The chances of getting spot instances can be improved by providing `instance_distribution`, a list of alternative instance types to the primary `instance_type` you specified.
 If left blank, Cortex will only include the primary instance type in the `instance_distribution`.
 When using `instance_distribution`, use the instance type with the fewest compute resources as your primary `instance_type`.
 Note that the default value for `max_price` is the on-demand price of the primary instance type, but you may wish to set this to the on-demand price of the most expensive instance type in your `instance_distribution`.